 We are seeking outstanding students interested in being mentored in research and scholarship.
 The Scholarship will provide $6,000 of annual funding to help cover the cost of tuition, room and board.
 The scholarship is merit based and renewable for an additional three years for a total scholarship of $24,000.

-The first international candidate to win the Associated Students of the University of Wyoming (ASUW) presidency, Ahmed Balogun Mohammed is making the most of his American college experience.
+The first international candidate to win the Associated Students of the University of Wyoming (ASUW) presidency, Mechanical Engineering student, Ahmed Balogun Mohammed is making the most of his American college experience.

 September 17, 2014 — After graduating from Northern Kentucky University with bachelor’s degrees in chemistry and accounting, Allen Morris decided to pursue graduate studies at the University of Wyoming for two primary reasons: the Rocky Mountain lifestyle, and an attractive stipend from UW’s School of Energy Resources (SER).

 September 15, 2014 — The University of Wyoming Engineering Fund for Enrichment (UWEFE) funded charging stations for each of the major student study areas in the college.

 September 11, 2014 — A University of Wyoming professor has received funding from the U.S. Department of Energy for an innovative coal conversion project aimed at producing a synthetic gas that can be used in the production of value-added chemicals.

 September 9, 2014 — Interested in hearing about the adventures of a University of Wyoming plant sciences' graduate student who spends her summer in the field studying cheatgrass?
 Want to learn how on-screen visuals sway opinions during political campaigns?
 Want to travel the world with UW's King Air research aircraft as it investigates phenomena such as cloud formation or lake-effect snow?